 - 1 (2-inch x 2-inch) gauze pad or cotton ball

-- Remove the prefilled syringe from the refrigerator 30 minutes before you give the injection so that it can reach room temperature.
+- Take the prefilled syringe out of the refrigerator 30 minutes before you give the injection so that it can reach room temperature.

 - Prepare a clean area to work where you can lay out all of your materials.
-You can work in the bathroom if it is private and there is enough space.
+You can work in the bathroom if it’s private and there’s enough space.

-- Do not shake the syringe.
+- Don’t shake the syringe.
 Shaking it may damage the medication.
-If it has been shaken, the medication may look foamy and should not be used.
+If it has been shaken, the medication may look foamy and shouldn’t be used.

-- Check to make sure that the medication name on the package or syringe label matches what your doctor prescribed for you.
+- Name – Make sure that the medication name on the package or syringe label matches what your doctor prescribed for you.

-- Check to make sure that the expiration date on the syringe has not passed.
-If the date has passed, discard the syringe in the sharps container.
+- Expiration date – Make sure that the expiration date on the syringe hasn’t passed.
+If the date has passed, throw away the syringe in the sharps container.

-- Check to make sure that the strength of the medication is what your doctor prescribed.
+- Strength – Make sure that the strength of the medication is what your doctor prescribed.
 The strength is listed on the colored dot on the package.

-- Check to make sure that the medication in the syringe is clear and colorless.
-Do not use it if it looks discolored or cloudy, or if it has crystals in it.
+- Color – Make sure that the medication in the syringe is clear and colorless.
+Don’t use it if it looks discolored or cloudy, or if it has crystals in it.